sorrowfulT-Rex/Haskell-Data-Structure/README.md

 See the [Haddocks](MMZKDS/Class/MArrayBased.hs) for full documentation.

 # [MMZKDS/Class/List.hs](MMZKDS/Class/List.hs)
-This file provides a type classe, `List`, for immutable and mutable list structures, including methods of random access, addition, deletion, finding indices *etc.*
+This file provides a type class, `List`, for immutable and mutable list structures, including methods of random access, addition, deletion, finding indices *etc.*
 The methods are based on the [Java List Interface](https://docs.oracle.com/javase/8/docs/api/java/util/List.html).
 Instances of `List` is automatically instances of `Eq` if the elements are instances of `Eq`, where two such structures are equal if and only if they have the same size and equal elements at each entry.
 See the [Haddocks](MMZKDS/Class/List.hs) for full documentation.